 Mauldin Middle School has procedures and guidelines in place for various safety-related and crisis situations.
 Mauldin Middle School practices these procedures throughout the year to better ensure school safety.

+The key to an excellent school experience is determined by the pride we have in our school and the degree to which each of us accepts personal responsibility for the welfare of the school community as a whole.
 No list of rules and regulations can replace school spirit.
 The procedures which have been listed are simply reminders about things which a good citizen would probably do on his/her own.
 It is firmly believed that the great majority of us do what we consider right, without threat of punishment.